Antoine Fuqua: Career

 He co-created the comic-book miniseries After Dark with Wesley Snipes, which was written by Peter Milligan and illustrated by Jeff Nentrup.
 He was slated to direct Tupac Shakur's official biopic but the project was postponed to allow Fuqua to direct rapper Eminem's second feature film, Southpaw (2015).
 Eminem later left Southpaw to focus on his music, and was replaced with Jake Gyllenhaal.

 Fuqua's 2016 film, The Magnificent Seven, was a remake of the classic 1960 Western of the same name which itself was an American remake of Kurosawa's 1954 film, Seven Samurai.
 Denzel Washington plays the lead role of Sam Chisolm.

 In early 2018, Fuqua worked as one of the executive producers on the Fox medical drama series The Resident.
 In the summer of 2018, his thriller sequel The Equalizer 2 (2018) was released with Denzel Washington returning in the main role.
 In June 2021, Fuqua's sci-fi film Infinite, starring Mark Wahlberg and Chiwetel Ejiofor was released.

 In 2021, Fuqua and actor Will Smith announced that their upcoming film, Emancipation, would not be filmed in Georgia because of the recent passage of Georgia's new voting law.
 Smith and Fuqua released a joint statement: "We cannot in good conscience provide economic support to a government that enacts regressive voting laws that are designed to restrict voter access".
+Emancipation was released in theatres on December 2, 2022, followed by a streaming release on Apple TV+ on December 9.

 On December 3, 2021, he signed a first look deal with Netflix and renamed his production company from Fuqua Films to Hill District Media.
 He later signed an overall television deal with Paramount Television Studios and MTV Entertainment Studios.

 In 2023, it was announced that Fuqua would be producing a television miniseries based on the life of Shaka.

 In January 2023, Fuqua announced his next film project would be Michael, a biographical film about Michael Jackson, starring Jackson's nephew Jaafar Jackson and being produced by Graham King.
+The film was released in theatres on April 10, 2026.

+In November 2023, it was announced Fuqua would reunite with Denzel Washington on a film about Hannibal for Netflix, with John Logan writing the screenplay.
+However, in June 2026, it was reported that pre-production of the film had been halted.

+On May 6, 2024, Hill District Media became officially attached to develop the film adaptation of Sky's End, a YA dystopian fantasy novel written by Marc J. Gregson, with Fuqua serving as a producer.